 Small Lemonade Braids

 Yoncé's cornrows are already quite small in the "Formation" and "Don't Hurt Yourself" videos, but #smalllemonadebraids is still a massively popular hashtag on Instagram, so the differentiation is worth noting.
-We love the golden cornrows featured above and the way they seemingly pay homage to Lemonade.
+We love these golden braids on Jada Pinkett Smith.

 Blonde Box Braids

-In the music video “Sorry,” Beyoncé and her besties went all out with hairstyles that complemented the emotion behind the scorned ballad.
-Throughout the video, you can see Beyoncé whipping her long blonde box braids.
+In the music video for “Sorry,” Beyoncé and her besties went all out with hairstyles that complemented the emotion behind the scorned ballad.
+Throughout the video, you can see Beyoncé whipping her long, blonde box braids.
 It’s only fitting that you get box braids of your own in solidarity.

 There’s another scene that shows Beyoncé donning a sky-high style that Kimble has confirmed as a reference to the Egyptian queen Nefertiti.
 The style might be difficult to achieve on your own, but if you have something strong enough to support your wrapped-up braids, you can absolutely rock this look.
 And if all else fails, you can always opt for a pre-braided Nefertiti hat.

-In the music video, “Emptiness,” Beyoncé’s hair is down, but she's wearing an elaborate crown that looks very similar to traditionally braided styles found in Africa.
-Particularly, her look is very reminiscent of the "Shuruba" or "Albaso" style worn by the women of Ethiopia and Eritrea, which is a half-braided-half-down hairdo.
+In the music video for “Emptiness,” Beyoncé’s hair is down, but she's wearing an elaborate crown that looks very similar to traditionally braided styles found in Africa.
+Particularly, her look is very reminiscent of the "Shuruba" or "Albaso" style worn by the women of Ethiopia and Eritrea, which is a half-braided, half-down hairdo.
 These two beauties are sporting micro cornrows and their natural hair in addition to their statement crowns.

 This cornrow pattern might look a little similar to its blonde counterpart above, but as you can see, it has select statement cornrows that wind down like a snake-shaped crown.
-The box braids placed right by the ear create a chain-like appearance that is reminiscent to the crown Beyoncé wore in her own video.
+The box braids placed right by the ear create a chain-like appearance that's reminiscent of the crown Beyoncé wore in her own video.

 If you really want to steal the show, go with this ultra-elaborate braided crown that’s half cornrow and half Fulani.
-Curling the rest of your leave-out into loose waves for an intriguing contrast.
+Curl the parts you leave out into loose waves for an intriguing contrast.
 Last but not least, pin down some cowrie shells for a pan-African touch that’s on par with Lemonade.

 Tiara Side Braid

-In the music video “6 Inch,” Beyoncé wears her iconic black wide-brimmed hat with a beautiful side braid.
+In the music video for “6 Inch,” Beyoncé wears her iconic black wide-brimmed hat with a beautiful side braid.
 You can find a hat identical to what she wore, or you can switch it out for a pretty headband.
-For extra bling, you can throw in some braid charms as well.
+For extra bling, throw in some braid charms as well.

 Bridal-Worthy Halo Braid

-When Beyoncé wasn’t strutting around with her giant hat, her softer side came through with a soft, center-parted updo that’s reminiscent to a halo braid.
+When Beyoncé wasn’t strutting around with her giant hat, her softer side came through with a soft, center-parted updo that’s reminiscent of a halo braid.
 Her falling curly strands were breathtaking.
-This style we found is a little tighter braid-wise but it’s still pretty spot on.
+This style we found is a little tighter braid-wise, but it’s still pretty spot on.